sjmulder/learnpi/README.markdown

     Learn pi!

     > 3.141591

-    Sorry, next digit is 2, not 1.
-You got 5 digits right.
+    The next digit is not 1 but 2.
+    You got 5 digits right in 4s (0.80 p/s).

     Press return key to retry.